nyu-cs2590/nlp-notes/notes/text_classification.md

 Let's test our intuition against the data.

-Before we start to play with the data, we need to **tokenize** the text, i.e. separating the sequence of characters into a list of "words".
+Before we start to play with the data, we need to **tokenize** the text, i.e. separating the string into a list of **tokens**.
-The definition of words can be language- and task-dependent.
+The definition of a token can be language- and task-dependent.
+One common choise is to split the string into words.
 For example, we can use a simple regex to tokenize English text, however, it doesn't work for Chinese which doesn't have word boundary markers such as spaces.
 Similarly, in German there is no spaces in compound nouns, which can get long.
+A more general solution is to discard the notion of words and tokenize by subwords strings, e.g. characters (n-grams) or byte pair encoding.
-For more information on tokenization, read [E 4.3.1].
+For more information on tokenization, read [JM 2.4.2].
-Fortunately, in most cases we can use existing tools.
+In most cases we can use existing tokenizers in text processing libraries such as NLTK or SpaCy.

 Let's tokenize the data and map the ratings to binary labels.
 Also, for efficiency we randomly sample a subset.